JAQuent/methodsDay2017/methodsDay2017_script.md

 Welcome
 =======

 It is great honour for me to be able to talk to you about using RMarkdown to create scientific manuscripts.
-My aim today is to convince you to use RMarkdown and to show to you how easy it is to create a very neat document whit it.
-I think it is a really versatile tool.
-As a side note, you don't need to write down anything basically because everything is uploaded to my GitHub account.
+My aim today is to convince you to use RMarkdown and to show to you how easy it is to create a very neat document with it.
+As side note, don't bother to write down any code.
+It is all updated on my GitHub.
 Before starting let me present to you the end product.
 This is an example script I generate for you.

 Introduction
 ============

 So, what is RMarkdown? .
 As the name suggests, it combines R and Markdown.
 R, as you probably know, is an open source programming language for statistics and data visualisation.
 Markdown on the other hand is a so called lightweight markup language.
 You can use those languages to format your text.
 Being lightweight means that it is much easier to use than LaTex for instance.
-That being said you are still able to knit RMarkdown files to LaTex files but also to PDF or to Word files.
+That being said you are still able to knit RMarkdown files to LaTex files.
 You are even able to use LaTex to create mathematical formulas.
 And as you can see here, you are also able to create presentation with RMarkdown.

 RMarkdown workflow
 ==================